matthewlkramer/wildflowerOS/replit.md

   - Corrected indentation issues throughout both components for proper JSX structure
   - Application now starts successfully and runs on port 5000
   - **CONFIRMED WORKING** - All JSX syntax errors resolved and app is operational
-- **Implemented flexbox-based layout architecture**
+- **Simplified layout architecture to fix scrolling issues**
-  - Completely restructured app from fixed positioning to flexbox containers
-  - Removed Replit development banner that could interfere with layout
+  - Removed all height constraints (100%, 100vh) that were preventing natural document flow
-  - Changed sidebar from fixed to flex-shrink-0 within flex container
+  - Changed TopNavigation from fixed positioning to static positioning
+  - Removed compensating pt-16 padding that was used for fixed navigation
-  - Applied overflow-y-auto to main content areas for natural scrolling
+  - Eliminated overflow-y-auto constraints to allow natural scrolling
-  - Set height: 100% on html, body, and #root for proper flexbox flow
-  - Created consistent layout structure across all pages using flex columns and rows
+  - Simplified layout structure removing unnecessary flex containers
-  - **IN PROGRESS** - Testing needed to confirm scrolling works on all pages
+  - **IN PROGRESS** - Testing scrolling functionality across all pages
 - **Enhanced calendar closures system with rule-based network defaults**
   - Added rule field to calendar_closures table for descriptive holiday rules
   - Made date field nullable for network default holidays that use rules instead of specific dates